Stepland/memon/docs/source/schema.md

 Describes the part of the music file that's meant to be played on loop when previewing this song at the music select screen

 - **start**
-    - number, required
+    - number or string, required
     - In seconds, start of the loop
+    - Positive
+    - Strings allowed for easier decimal representation preservation
 - **duration**
-    - number, required
+    - number or string, required
     - In seconds, duration of the loop
+    - Strictly positive
+    - Strings allowed for easier decimal representation preservation

 (data)=
 ## Data